akwiatkowski/ranger/README.md

 # ranger

-Work in progress library to operate on `Range` objects
+Library to operate on `Range` objects in Crystal programming language.

 ## Installation